Biography

 2017

-On the hundreth anniversary of Auguste Rodin’s death, the Musée Rodin in Paris and the Barnes Foundation in Philadelphia present the exhibition ‘Kiefer Rodin’; Kiefer contributes books, vitrines, and paintings inspired by Rodin’s oeuvre, including his book Cathedrals of France
+On the hundredth anniversary of Auguste Rodin’s death, the Musée Rodin in Paris and the Barnes Foundation in Philadelphia present the exhibition ‘Kiefer Rodin’; Kiefer contributes books, vitrines, and paintings inspired by Rodin’s oeuvre, including his book Cathedrals of France

 2018